-She organized the 7th Workshop on Online Abuse and Harms (WOAH) at ACL 2023 and the ICWSM 2023 Data Challenge: Temporal social data at ICWSM 2023.
-She was one of the organizers of the task on Automatic Misogyny Identification (AMI) at Evalita 2018 and Evalita 2020, and one of the organizers of the HatEval Task 5 at SemEval 2019 on multilingual detection of hate speech against immigrants and women in Twitter.
+She is an organizer of the Workshop on Online Abuse and Harms (WOAH) and Workshop on Gender Bias in Natural Language Processing (GeBNLP) at *ACL conferences.
+She was among the organizers of several shared tasks, including the first Homotransphobia Detection in Italian (HODI) at Evalita 2023, Automatic Misogyny Identification (AMI) at Evalita 2018 and Evalita 2020, as well as HatEval Task 5 at SemEval 2019, which focused on multilingual detection of hate speech against immigrants and women in Twitter.

 PhD in Computer Science, 2018